vtempest/Serverless-DOCS-Stack/README.md

 8. Set redirect `http://localhost:5173/auth/oauth/google/callback` or `https://api.domain.com/auth/oauth/google/callback`.
 9. Optional: For email auth, get API from [Resend](https://resend.com/api-keys) mailer and verify domain.
 10. Log in with your Cloudflare account by running: `bunx wrangler login`.
-11. Create your D1 database via dashboard or with `bunx wrangler d1 create my-db-prod`.
+11. Create your D1 database via dashboard or with `bunx wrangler d1 create serverless-docs-db` or your custom db name.
 12. Copy the console output database\_name and database\_id.
 13. Go to `wrangler.toml` and change `database_name` and `database_id`.
 14. Go to `drizzle.config.ts` and change db name in `dbName`.